cogawi/resume/resume.md

 ### Design and Integration Engineer

-Worked on designing a complete update to the 737 airstair for the 737 MAX, and created aircraft fluid system installation and detail drawings.
+Worked on designing a complete update to the 737 airstair for the newest 737, and aircraft fluid system parts and assemblies.

 - Developed design solutions to allow updating the 737 airstair to include new safety features and an extra step within the same envelope.
-From a high level work statement, investigated the extent of change required, and found solutions to various problems discovered during development.
+From a high level work statement, investigated the extent of change required, and found solutions to various problems discovered during development and testing.
 - Integrated 737 airstair design into the aircraft structure, and built a complete assembly and kinematic model to ensure proper fit and operation.
-- Acted as primary designer and coordinated with coworkers across many locations in different countries to drive the project to completion.
-Created company standards for mechanical, fluid, and HVAC system design, and standard fasteners and fittings, reducing labor costs and resource utilization for future designs.
+- Designed an aircraft galley fluid waste disposal system, producing designs for structural support of valves, a tank, sensors, electrical components, all designed to fit into a small space in an aircraft galley.

 &nbsp;